 The paradox of social media is how much we depend upon it.
 Street art is particularly linked in fact it’s probably co-dependent.
 In fact this is probably true with most types of art!
 It doesn’t really matter.
 If you’re an artist and you’re not on social media then you’re probably either in the minority.
 Either that or you have such a strong collection of private buyers that you just don’t need it.

-It was this theme that allowed a group of artists from around the world to showcase their own takes on this ‘social paradox’ at an exhibition in London’s Stolen Space Gallery.
+It was this theme that prompted a group of artists from around the world to showcase their own takes on this ‘social paradox’ at an exhibition in London’s Stolen Space Gallery.
 All given the same brief, a simple phrase, they managed to create their own interpretations in their own style.

 “The technology built to bring us closer to the people furthest away, is taking us further away from the people closest to us.”

-“Social media is so deeply embedded in our daily lives that I felt it was unfair for it to be exempt from any mockery” explained iheart.
+“Social media is so deeply embedded in our daily lives.
+I felt it was unfair for it to be exempt from any mockery” explained iheart.
 “It’s sad to think that the technology that has made us privy to every waking moment of each other’s lives is also the wedge that drives us further from the people peripheral to our screens.

 The Social Paradox exhibition ran at the Stolen Space gallery from 23-26 November 2017.
 It was curated by StreetArtNews and commissioned by Calio.
 We visited the exhibition on 26 November 2017.

 This sounds awesome.
 I wish I could pop in to see it!
 Nice mix of art and tech/social media http://www.jenikya.com/blog